tfenster/end2end/source/_posts/2020-04-30-remote-dev-with-vs-code-against-a-windows-host-is-easy-now.md

 ---

-I previously wrote about [remote dev][remote-dev] and why I think this might be a game change.
+I previously wrote about [remote dev][remote-dev] and why I think this might be a game changer.
 At that time, it was quite a number of burning hoops you had to jump through, but that really has become easier with the VS Code February 2020 release (1.43).
 I usually look quite closely at the VS Code release notes, but somehow I missed this and only became aware a couple of weeks ago.
 To quote from the [release notes][release-notes]:

 *Stabilized support for Windows hosts
 We have had experimental support for Windows hosts in VS Code Insiders for a few months, but we are now ready to add this support to the VS Code Stable release!*